AC Optimal Power Flow

 Squared versions of constraints typically make the optimization problem numerically more robust.
 However, they often result in slower convergence compared to their non-squared counterparts used in the constraints.

-However, in the example, we configured it to use active power flow by setting type = 1.
-To access the flow constraints of branches at the from-bus end, we can utilize the following code snippet:
+However, the example configures it to use active power flow by setting type = 1.
+To access the flow constraints of branches at the from-bus end, use the following code snippet:

-Additionally, by employing the updateBranch! function, we have the ability to modify these specific constraints:
+Additionally, using the updateBranch! function, modify these specific constraints:

 In typical scenarios, minFromBus is equal to minToBus, and maxFromBus is equal to maxToBus.
-However, we allow these values to be defined separately for greater flexibility, enabling, among other things, the option to apply constraints on only one side of the branch.
+However, JuliaGrid allows these values to be defined separately for greater flexibility, including constraints on only one side of the branch.

 Generator Power Capability Constraints